 - Wash your hands often with soap and water or an alcohol-based hand sanitizer containing at least 60% alcohol

 - Cough and sneeze into a tissue or the bend of your arm

 - Avoid touching your face with unwashed hands

 - Clean and disinfect surfaces and objects

 - Wear a mask or face covering when needed

-Droplet Contact: Some diseases can be transferred by infected droplets contacting surfaces of the eye, nose, or mouth.
-For example, large droplets that may be visible to the naked eye are generated when a person sneezes or coughs.
-These droplets typically spread only one to two metres and quickly fall to the ground.
+- Some diseases are spread by infected droplets contacting surfaces of the eye, nose, or mouth.
+Large droplets that may or may not be visible to the naked eye are made when a person sneezes or coughs.
+These droplets usually spread only one to two metres and quickly fall to the ground.

 - Influenza and SARS are examples of diseases that can spread by droplet contact.